 What makes an inquest unlike any other court case is that it is an inquiry rather than a trial.
-The Coroners job is to find out why a death or fire occurred, not who was involved.
+The Coroners job is to find out why a death occurred, not who was involved.
 Inquests do not require a jury and are often open to the public.

 Inquests are not always necessary unless the circumstances involve:

 - A person who has died in custody;

 - A death has occurred while in care;

 - A death has occurred as a result of police operations;

 - Preventing further deaths due to systemic issues;

 - Doubt in the cause of a death;

 - The State Coroner has ordered an inquest; or

 - The District Court upholds an appeal against a coroner’s decision not to hold an inquest.